 As depicted in table above, the syntax element slice_alf_enabled_flag only controls the ALF related syntax elements and not the CCALF syntax related elements.
 However the flag sps_alf_enabled_flag still controls the presence of CCALF related syntax elements in the picture header and slice header.
 The current proposal targets to completely decouple the signalling of ALF and CCALF related syntax elements and thereby allow encoders the flexibility to completely switch of CCALF at the sequence level.

 Proposed method

 The proposal completely decouples the signaling of CCALF and ALF syntax elements by introducing a sequence level flag called “sps_ccalf_enabled_flag”.
-Furthermore the CCALF related syntax elements in the picture header and slice header are conditionally signalled based on the “sps_ccalf_enabled_flag”.
+Furthermore, the CCALF related syntax elements in the picture header and slice header are conditionally signalled based on the “sps_ccalf_enabled_flag”.
 This reportedly gives flexibility for encoders to simply switch off the CCALF at the sequence level and not signal any other CCALF related syntax elements in the picture header or slice header.
-The next section introduces the specification text changes
+The next section introduces the specification text changes.

+Version 1 of the document was presented in the CE5 BoG which met on 11th Jan 2020 at 19:00.
+The following changes were requested to be made to the syntax:

+Remove pic_ccalf_enabled_present_flag

+Condition the signalling of CCALF related syntax elements by the pic_enabled_flag and slice_alf_enabled_flag in picture header and slice header respectively (i.e., proposed in JVET-Q0190)

+Consider the other HLS adoptions during the JVET-Q meeting related to signalling of ALF syntax elements (i.e., from JVET-Q0200 adoption in HLS track, moving present_flag from PH to PPS)

 Specification text changes